Kushagra639/Magasin_Connect/README.md

 📄 License :

 This project is open for educational use.

-Contact the author for other uses.
+For other uses, please contact the author.

 ---

 📌 Notes :

-- Do not name your shop shops (it's a reserved table).
+- ⚠️ Do not name your shop shops (it's a reserved table).
-- Theme path in the code may need to be updated depending on your system.
+- 🎨 Theme path in the code may need to be updated depending on your system.

 ---